Patrick1abc/Ae211_project/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+You are free to redistribute and modify this software under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 or later.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed with the hope that it will be useful, but WITHOUT ANY WARRANTY, including the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://www.gnu.org/licenses/) for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If you did not receive a copy of the GNU General Public License with this program, you can find it [here](https://www.gnu.org/licenses/).